 1.7 Degree to which affiliate mitigates root causes of excessive overtime.
 Advanced efforts Some production delays are outside of the control of affiliates; however there are a number of steps that can be taken to address production delays without resorting to excessive overtime.
 Documentation of root cause analysis and positive steps taken to manage production delays or improve factory processes.
-6 6 0 -- --------------------- -- --- --- --- --- --
+6 6 0 -- ------------------ -- --- --- --- ---

 Comment: As mentioned in the previous indicator, Van Puijenbroek has a weekly planning system that is adjusted according to actual production.
-This means that is consistently takes specific actions to prevent or mitigate overtime.
+This means that it consistently takes specific actions to prevent or mitigate overtime.

-Audits have also shown that excessive overtime occurrence at production facilities has been reduced.
+Previous audits have also shown that excessive overtime occurrence at production facilities has been reduced.

 1.8 Affiliate's pricing policy allows for payment of at least the legal minimum wages in production countries.
-Country-level policy The first step towards ensuring the payment of minimum wages - and towards implementation of living wages - is to know Formal systems to calculate labour costs on per-product 2 4 0 the labour costs of garments. or country/city level. ı
+Country-level policy of minimum wages - and towards implementation of living wages - is to know Formal systems to calculate labour costs on per-product or country/city level.
+Z 4 U -- -- -- --- --- --- --